- SAP has structured its SAP Cloud to provide a massive upcharge on providers like AWS and GCP.

 Why is SAP Proposing the Cloud?

-And this gets into the topic of why SAP is proposing the SAP Cloud in the first place (outside of cloud washing that is).
+This gets into the topic of why SAP is proposing the SAP Cloud in the first place (outside of cloud washing that is).
 And this means understanding how SAP controls the development of their customers, historically forcing them to use ABAP and proprietary development tools.
-Furthermore, Hasso Plattner stated for years that he did not even believe that public cloud (which is just cloud, a private cloud is just hosting) was a fit for SAP customers, as this quotation attests.
+Furthermore, Hasso Plattner stated for years that he did not even believe that public cloud (which is just cloud, a private cloud is only hosting) was a fit for SAP customers, as this quotation attests.

 “During a Q&A session, SAP chairman Hasso Plattner dismissed the benefits of multi-tenant delivery of its enterprise application, primarily those that deal with mission-critical functions like supply chain and financials.
 Plattner recalled a heated debate over the merits of multi-tenancy with Lars Dalgaard of SuccessFactors after it was bought by SAP in 2012.
 To this date, Plattner’s position, though not unique, remains that SAP’s biggest customers — fearing unnecessary business disruption — would still prefer deploying their applications either in a private cloud setting or as a managed service, all without the intrusion of continuous updates commonly found in other Cloud applications.”